senff/WordPress-Bordered-Blocks/readme.txt

 Although you can leave the "bordered" view on when you create/edit pages, it is not recommended, as it will indeed add a lot more information to the editor which may be distracting.
 It will also have some impact on the performance (although I'm working on that).
 The recommended use is to keep using the default editor view, and only sparingly flip the switch to show the borders and labels of the Blocks on the page.

-= So wait, can borders be turned on and off instantly?
+= Can borders be turned on and off instantly?

-Pretty much, yes.
-In the plugin's settings, you can choose to have the editor show the standard view by default, or the bordered view.
-If you have the standard view, then flipping the switch at the top of the page will quickly show all borders/labels.
-If you have the bordered view, flipping the switch will quickly remove all borders/labels and go back to the standard view.
+While that used to be the case until version 1.1.3, this option has been removed for now as it did not appear to be working anymore with WordPress 6.6.2.
+I will look into adding this again, but for now, the borders are always showing in the editor as long as the plugin is active.

 = Some of my blocks don't have a label, look weird, etc.